 Data Center Resources provides Hot Cold Aisle Containment Solutions, Air Sealing Products and Installation for small and large data centers.

 Hot (HAC) and Cold (CAC) Aisle Containment Solutions

 Our hot and cold aisle containment system has evolved over the course of helping hundreds of customers get the most out of their cooling infrastructures.
 Every project we have completed has been unique and many have presented new challenges.
 Many of these projects require customized solutions, therefore extending the capabilities of the product line.
 Our proprietary containment channels are the heart of our system.
 Each of our profiles consist of a unique combination of threaded and slotted sides to provide a seemingly endless number of applications and configurations.
 In addition, the design allows for great adaptability in mounting to a HAC or CAC system, the ceiling, strut channel, support beams, cable trays, threaded rod, concrete ceiling or just about anything.

 The Cool Shield Aisle Containment System

 Cool Shield is the most versatile aisle containment system to help both new and existing data centers increase cooling efficiency.

-A variety of flexible strips and solid panels are used with the channel to create an aisle containment solution tailored to each project.
+A variety of flexible strips and solid panels are used to create an aisle containment solution tailored to each project.
 This versatility allows us to meet nearly any specification including temperature rated drop panels, sliding panel systems, fusible link options and FM Global 4910 requirements.
 In addition to being highly functionality and customizable, Cool Shield is extremely cost competitive compared to other aisle containment systems.

 Hot (HAC) vs. Cold (CAC) Aisle Containment

 Today’s data centers require massive amounts of cooling and power.
-The decision to choose Hot or Cold aisle containment is largely dependent on your site requirements and equipment needs.
+Above all, the decision to choose Hot or Cold aisle containment is largely dependent on your site requirements and equipment needs.

 Cold Aisle Containment